King Abdullah University of Science and Technology

 The King Abdullah University of Science and Technology (KAUST; جامعة الملك عبد الله للعلوم و التقنية DIN) is a public research university located in Thuwal, Saudi Arabia.
 Founded in 2009, the university provides research and graduate training programs in English as the official language of instruction.
-It is named after King Abdullah bin Abdulalziz, the ruler of Saudi Arabia from 2005 until 2015.
+It is named after King Abdullah bin Abdulaziz, the ruler of Saudi Arabia from 2005 until 2015.

 KAUST is the first mixed-gender university campus in Saudi Arabia.
 In 2013, the university was among the 500 fastest growing research and citation records in the world.
-In the 2016 Nature Index Rising Stars, the university ranked 19th in the world of the fastest rising universities for high quality research output.
-In 2019, KAUST was ranked 8th fastest rising young universities (aged 50 and under) for their research output since 2015, as measured by fractional count (FC).
+In the 2016 Nature Index Rising Stars, the university ranked 19th in the world of the fastest rising universities for high-quality research output.

+In 2019, KAUST was ranked the 8th fastest rising young university (aged 50 and under) for research output since 2015, as measured by fractional count (FC).

-Since September 2024, neuroscientist Sir Edward Byrne has served as KAUST's fourth president.
+In 2025, KAUST was ranked #1 among Arab Universities for the third consecutive year by Times Higher Education.

+The university's fourth president, neuroscientist Sir Edward Byrne, took office in September of 2024.

 History

 In 2006, Ali Al-Naimi chaired a Saudi Aramco team to undertake the building and planning of the academics.
 Nadhmi Al-Nasr was chosen to lead the project.
 They employed the Washington Advisory Group's Frank H. T. Rhodes and Frank Press to design the academic structure, SRI International to develop the four research institutes, and the architectural firm of HOK for the campus master plan, which included wind towers and solar panels.
 The location of the campus at Thuwal included 16.4 sq km on land and 19.6 sq km of marine sanctuary offshore.
 Ground breaking took place in October 2007, and 178 scholarships were awarded in January 2008.

-The inauguration ceremony of KAUST was held on September 23, 2009, during which King Abdullah Bin Abdulaziz Al Saud stated that places like the university that "embrace all people are the first line of defence against extremists".
+The inauguration ceremony of KAUST was held on September 23, 2009, during which King Abdullah Bin Abdulaziz Al Saud stated that places like the university that "embrace all people are the first line of defence against extremists."
 The university initially received a $10 billion endowment.
 Upon opening, the university admitted 400 students from over 60 countries and 70 faculty.
-The campus is home to Shaheen, Asia's fastest supercomputer at the time of its commissioning.
+The campus is home to Shaheen, the fastest supercomputer in the Middle East at the time of its commissioning.

+At its opening, KAUST became the first mixed-gender university campus in Saudi Arabia.
+The religious police did not operate on campus, and women were permitted to mix freely with men and were not required to wear veils in coeducational classes, practices that were unusual in the Kingdom at the time.
+The mixed-gender campus was seen by Saudi authorities as a potential catalyst for broader social change in the Kingdom.

-In September 2018, KAUST signed a 5-year R&D partnership agreement with McLaren.
+In September 2018, KAUST signed a five-year R&D partnership agreement with McLaren.